ChrisYoxall/ci-cd-presentation/presentation_notes.md

 it much easier to fix.

-SLIDE SIX - RELATED CONCEPTS
+### SLIDE SIX - Related Concepts

 Want to relate CI to other terms you may hear in the industry.

 * Keep the pipeline green.
     - Ensure you watch the result of your commit or get notified if there is an issue.
-Fixing a broken pipeline is always the top priority.
-Have heard of things like 'dunce hats' or 'trophies' for people who break the build.
+    - Fixing a broken pipeline is always the top priority.
+If it's broke you can't release.
+    - Have heard of things like 'dunce hats' or 'trophies' for people who break the build.
 * Feature Toggling.
 * Shift Left.
     - Moving things that traditionally happened later in the development cycle, earlier (i.e. User acceptance testing, testing in general, penetration testing).

-SLIDE SEVEN - How do we do it?
+### SLIDE SEVEN - How do we do it?

 Covered the principles.
 Hopefully you want to implement it.
 What next?